Daniel6/SoftSysDubstepDucks/index.md

 ## Implementation
 We chose to implement two major facets of a peer to peer system: a centralized tracker server, and a client that would be run on many machines.
 The central server's purpose is to keep track of active clients, relay this list to the clients, and serve the torrent metadata file to the clients.
 The client's responsibility is to talk to other clients, manage file requests that it sends to other clients, and listen for file requests to send the correct file pieces.

+### Tracker Server
+The tracker server listens on a single port for incoming connections from clients.
+Upon receiving a client, it adds the client's IP address to the list of active clients if not already present.
+This whole process is a blocking operation, which means that any incoming connections will be ignored while the operation is happening.
+This was a design choice made to simplify the codebase and ease debugging.
+The tradeoff in serial operations versus multithreading was deemed acceptable as the operation was fairly quick, and connections were infrequent.
+Both implementations were created to test the validity of this decision, and confirmed that it was ok (see [this version of the tracker](https://github.com/Daniel6/SoftSysDubstepDucks/blob/0260d2760e1e45d7fd8c5add2216bc9ab78462fc/examples/tracker/tracker2.c) for a multithreaded tracker server implementation.

+The data structure backing the list of clients is a singly linked list.
+This was chosen over an array or buffer as the array implementation had complications with memory and the buffer was inefficient for adding and removing elements.
+The linked list adds clients in O(1) time complexity and removes them in O(n).
+The array and buffer implementations were of the same average complexity, but required occasianal resizing and shifting operations, which increased their runtime.

 ## Results
 Ultimately we were unable to complete the project as originally envisioned.
 However, we did complete many of the subcomponents that we would integrate to complete the final product.
 The list of working components includes the tracker server, client handshake routine, and torrent file generating process.